Don’t see your question? Contact Us.

 Any US citizen or DACA recipient between the ages of 13-22 can apply.
 Applicants must reside in the United States.

-Through this link, you will be able to submit a written or video application describing your project and a letter of support from your school or nonprofit partner and adult mentor.
-Submissions to the Call For Kindness close on April 1, 2022 at 11:59pm EST, and we will announce winners on May 6, 2022.
-Click here for a PDF with the application questions and requirements.
+Through this link, you will be able to submit a written or video application describing your project.
+Submissions to the Call For Kindness close on April 2, 2023 at 11:59pm EST, and we will announce winners on May 6, 2023.